 - The student will be required to comply with all federal immigration regulations.

 - Once the funds have been paid for the academic period, per institutional policy, the funds will not be refunded if the student withdraws, is expelled, allows his/her visa to expire, or leaves for any other reason during that period.

 This policy applies to all residential programs offered at Eastern Virginia Medical School.
-Please direct payment questions to the attention of Michelle Byers, Associate Director Financial Aid and visa status questions to Matthew Schenk, Director Human Resources.
+Please, direct payment questions to the attention of Kim Botdorf, Associate Director of Financial Aid and visa status questions to Matthew Schenk, Director of Human Resources.